-As a Manager, you may be briefed on an allegation that is under investigation.
-Before informing others of the known allegation, contact the assigned investigator first, senior management may have already been informed.
+on an allegation that is under investigation.
+Before informing others of the known allegation, contact the assigned investigator first-senior management may have already been informed.

-If an employee under your supervision is scheduled for an interview as a witness, he or she, must cooperate with official Department investigations in accordance with the FCOM Employee Handbook.
+If an employee under your supervision is scheduled for an interview as a witness, he or she, must cooperate with official Department investigations in accordance with the FDEO Employee Handbook.

-If an employee under your supervision is scheduled for an interview as a subject, he or she, must also cooperate in accordance with the FCOM Employee Handbook.
+If an employee under your supervision is scheduled for an interview as a subject, he or she, must also cooperate in accordance with the FDEO Employee Handbook.

-As a Witness, you may be asked questions about another person or situation.
+questions about another person or situation.
 While it may be uncomfortable answering, the investigator needs the most accurate information possible.
 The information that you provide can influence the outcome of the case.
 Being cooperative, truthful and keeping the contents of discussion confidential will assist the investigative process.

-As a Subject, your cooperation, honesty and discretion in keeping the contents of discussion confidential will assist the investigative process.
+honesty and discretion in keeping the contents of discussion confidential will assist the investigative process.
 The objective of the OIG is to determine if there is sufficient evidence to objectively substantiate an allegation and to provide managers with a report clearly outlining the facts supporting that determination.